Want to help out or contribute?

 7. Calculate the mean and median BMI according to the grouping to determine the difference in BMI between age classes and sex.

-8. Run styler on the file (Ctrl-Shift-P, then type “style file”).
+8. Run styler on the file with the Palette (Ctrl-Shift-P, then type “style file”).

 Click for the solution.
 Only click if you are struggling or are out of time.